chetansuthar734/multi-agent-supervisor/frontend/README.md

-[1].Frontend  use Reactjs app.
+[1].Frontend use Reactjs.

-[2].langgraph provide useStream hook for communicate to langgraph server api. useStream , langgraph sdk(python-sdk,js-sdk) are parts of langgraph platform.
+[2].useStream hook by langgraph for Reactjs app useStream hook acts as a bridge, facilitating real-time updates ans maintaining the conversational history and agent state within react application.